yashita-thakur/medsci-index/README.md

 I am currently designing my central personal website.
 Once live, it will serve as the official home base for MedSci Index, pulling together:
 *   **Deep-Dive Essays:** Longer articles breaking down modern medical topics, healthcare systems, and tech trends.
-*   **Interactive Tools:** Simple computational scripts, calculators, and medical logic maps that I build while studying.
+*   **Interactive Tools:** Simple computational scripts, calculators, analytical trackers, and medical logic maps I built.
-*   **The Global Roadmap:** Real-time tracking of my preparation for international licensing pathways.

 ### What Lives in this Repository?
 This GitHub repository acts as the open-source backend for that website.
-As I progress through my medical education, I will use this space to host basic code experiments, save interesting medical research papers, and track my academic milestones in real time.
+As I progress through my medical education, I will use this space to host basic code experiments, index my medical research papers, and track my academic milestones in real time.

 Everything here is open, transparent, and built entirely for educational exploration.